perticascatalin/Research/Permutation/papers/related_work_bibliography.md

 - Links to information theory and deep learning [X], [Y].
 - Bottleneck principle [Z], [W].

+There are some other works where simple algorithms are inferred via neural networks.
+For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention.

+In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.
+The fundamental question which the study raises is how to represent sets as a sequence when the underlying order is not known or doesn't exist.

 The importance of prior information and pre-learned intermediate concepts.
 Composition of 2 highly non-linear tasks and other hypothesis such as local minima obstacle and guided/transfer learning [X].

 Gradients in highly composed functions or hard constraints.
 Accuracy as a function of input dimensionality.
 Gradient based methods cannot learn reasonably fast random parities and linear-periodic functions [Y].

-There are some other works where simple algorithms are inferred via neural networks.
-For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention. (**MOVED**)

-In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.
-The fundamental question which the study raises is how to represent sets as a sequence when the underlying order is not known or doesn't exist. (**MOVED**)

 ### References

+#### Core deep learning models

 [A] A. Graves, G. Wayne, and I. Danihelka, “Neural Turing Machines,” arXiv:1410.5401v2, 2014.